TinyTapeout/tinytapeout_www/content/competitions/demoscene/_index.en.md

 The Tiny Tapeout demo scene sticks to the same video / sound output format, but you create your own ASIC hardware!

+All entrants will receive 1 free tile for their design.

 All entrants who also purchase the [demoboard](/specs/pcb) will get a free [VGA](https://github.com/mole99/tiny-vga) and [Audio](https://github.com/MichaelBell/tt-audio-pmod) PMOD expansion module!

 ## What are the rules?